-Whilst KM6-HD is designed / supplied with full line capability as standard, KM6-II subracks can be retrospectively screened by the addition of covers, gaskets, front panels and associated components - as detailed in the relevant section of this catalogue.
+While KM6-RF is supplied with full line capability as standard, some sizes of KM6-II, KM6-EC and KM6-HD can be retrospectively screened by the addition of covers, front panels and associated components.
+These can be found by reference to the various details in this catalogue.